 A police officer cannot pull you over without reason.
 They have to have probable cause or reasonable suspicion which is based upon the facts of the situation; otherwise, the stop, the observations of the police officer, and the refusal to submit to testing are going to be suppressed.

 Did you really refuse to submit or did you not understand what was going on?
 Were their language problems?
 Were you injured and not mentally “there” as a result of a crash?
 Our attorneys will look at the facts of the situation to see if you really did refuse or was there confusion as to the question.

 While not a complete defense, you will most likely be prosecuted for DUI and the refusal.
 A good defense attorney could maybe negotiate with the prosecutor to have the DUI changed into a reckless driving plea deal which does not have the minimum mandatory sentencing like DUI does.Punishment

 The first refusal results in a one year suspension of the driver’s license.
 That refusal can be used for a prosecution for a second refusal.
 A second refusal is a first-degree misdemeanor which is punishable up to 365 days in jail and a $1,000 fine.Contact The Law Office of Roger P. Foley, P.A.

 Our West Palm Beach attorneys have experience in dealing with driving under the influence cases.
 Roger Foley is a member of the National College of DUI Defense.
 He is extremely experienced in this area.
-Call today to set up a free 20 minute phone consultation with Roger Foley to discuss your case and any questions you might have.
+Call today to set up a free 15 minute case strategy with Roger Foley to discuss your case and any questions you might have.
 He has handled many DUI types of cases.
 He has attended seminars on DUI cases taught by the leading experts around the nation.
 The experience and training that our attorneys have will go towards crafting your defense strategy.
 We can even take your case all the way to trial, but before we can fight for you, we need you to call!